project-lightlin/SmartQSM/README.md

 -----------

-**SmartQSM** is a quantitative structure model for individual tree 3D reconstruction and parameter extraction based on point cloud data.
+**SmartQSM** is a quantitative structure modeling (QSM) tool for individual tree 3D reconstruction and parameter extraction based on point cloud data.
 It is a part of [Project LiGHTLIN](https://project-lightlin.github.io/).

 > :envelope: **Note**
 >